jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Using Message Passing to Transfer Data Between Threads/task.md

 Here, we’ll work up to a program that has one thread to generate values and send them down a channel, and another thread that will receive the values and print them out.
 We’ll be sending simple values between threads using a channel to illustrate the feature.
 Once you’re familiar with the technique, you could use channels to implement a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.

-First, in Listing 16-6, we’ll create a channel but not do anything with it.
+First, in the example below, we’ll create a channel but not do anything with it.
 Note that this won’t compile yet because Rust can’t tell what type of values we want to send over the channel.

 ```rust
     use std::sync::mpsc;